fbpx

 4. Take the plastic bag full of soft plastics to your local drop-off center.

 Below is a list of soft plastic recycling facility locators for a number of countries.
+I always advise that you contact your local authority to find out what services might be available where you live.

-What Happens to Bubble Wrap When its Recycled?
+What Happens to Bubble Wrap When it’s Recycled?

 Soft plastics like Bubble Wrap are made into many useful products.
 The most common use is to make composite timber for decks, benches, fencing, or playground sets.

-If you are planning a new project at home or in your community, then why not source recycled materials and support the recycling industry.
+If you are planning a new project at home or in your community, then why not source recycled materials and support the recycling industry?
 Here are just a few examples of these companies globally:

 Want to learn more?
 Take a look at our latest posts.